outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

    ```

    This method is always preferred!
-2. Alternatively, we can mount the ISO of Guest Additions and invoke the relevant installation script manually.
+2. Alternatively, we can mount the ISO of GuestAdditions and invoke the relevant installation script manually.

    Firstly, make sure development tools like _gcc_, _make_, _kernel-headers_, _kernel-devel_ etc. are present on guest OS.
 Also confirm the guest OS kernel version matches that of _kernel-headers_ and _kernel-devel_.